Chechen leader denies sending fighters to Ukraine

 MOSCOW (Reuters) - The Kremlin-backed leader of Chechnya has denied sending fighters to support pro-Russian separatists in Ukraine, but said some could have gone of their own accord.

 “We did not send them.
-They are absolutely not our staff,” he said in an interview to be shown on the Russian television show Vesti on Saturday with Sergey Brilev.
+They are absolutely not our staff,” he said in an interview to be shown on Russian television on Saturday.

 “If a person voluntarily leaves (Russia), we have no right to stop him.
 This is his own decision.”